Murder in Mesopotamia

-Murder in Mesopotamia is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 6 July 1936 and in the US by Dodd, Mead and Company later in the same year.
+Murder in Mesopotamia is a mystery novel by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 6 July 1936 and in the US by Dodd, Mead and Company later in the same year.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.00.
-The cover was designed by Robin McCartney.
+The cover was designed by Robin Macartney.

 The book features Belgian detective Hercule Poirot.
 The novel is set at an archaeological excavation in Iraq, and descriptive details derive from the author's visit to the Royal Cemetery at Ur where she met her husband, Sir Max Mallowan, and other British archaeologists.
 It was adapted for television in 2002.